mfesgin/mfesgin.github.io/_pages/about.md

 Welcome to Muhammed F. Esgin's homepage!

 I am a researcher at Monash University.
+I am mainly interested in lattice-based cryptography, particularly, lattice-based zero-knowledge proofs and their real-life applications, for example, blockchain.